Bushy Graham: NBA and NYSAC World Bantamweight Champ, 1928

 He lost to Kid Chocolate on April 12, 1929, by a seventh round disqualification in an eventful bout before a packed house of 16,000 at the Coliseum in the Bronx.
 Both boxers were near the bantamweight limit.
 Graham boxed, feinted, and danced through the bout, but dealt a low blow to the "Kid" in the second that put him on the mat, and brought a warning from the referee.
 The "Kid" was fouled again at the end of the round, and Graham was again warned for fouls in the third and sixth.
 The "Kid" dropped Graham briefly in the second, but Graham dominated through the fifth.
 In the seventh, the "Kid" found his range and appeared to be on the verge of a knockout after he rocked Graham with a right on the chin.
 After managing to stay on his feet, Graham hit a long left hook below the belt of Chocolate, which caused the referee to end the bout 2:04 into the seventh.
 Ringside reporters gave Graham four of the first six, while Chocolate won the second and fourth.
 Both boxers were briefly on the mat twice for a no count, with Chocolate down from a right in the first, and a low left in the second, and Graham down in the second and seventh.
 The bout was originally scheduled to be for the World Bantamweight Title, but the outcome ended the plan.

+He was later stripped of his NBA title on October 8, 1929, after which the NBA installed Panama Al Brown as champion.